lightning/bolts/02-peer-protocol.md

 #### Rationale
-Each node must have a complete set of the transaction inputs and outputs, to derive the funding transaction.
-This avoids information asymmetry between the nodes, as both sides share their input utxo set.
+Each node must have a complete set of the transaction inputs and outputs, to derive the funding transaction and subsequent commitment signatures.

 `satoshis` is the value of the input or output.